cryptoalgebra/Algebra/docs/Contracts/Farmings/base/VirtualTickStructure.md

 # VirtualTickStructure

-Algebra tick structure abstract contract
+Algebra virtual tick structure abstract contract

 Encapsulates the logic of interaction with the data structure with ticks